Frontend Dev's GuideGenesis MCP

 • Access the Mindbricks Pattern Ontology documentation

-• Generate frontend prompts for any project
+• Fetch frontend prompts for any project and use them for frontend building.

 • Create, update, or delete entire projects